okta/okta-oidc-js/packages/oidc-middleware/README.md

 });
 ```

-### oidc.ensureAuthenticated(redirectTo)
+### oidc.ensureAuthenticated({ redirectTo?: '/uri' })

 Use this to protect your routes.
-If not authenticated, this will redirect to the login route.
-If not authenticated and the protected route should not return html, this will return a 401 instead.
+If not authenticated, this will redirect to the login route and trigger the authentication flow.
+If the request prefers JSON then a 401 error response will be sent.

 ```javascript
 app.get('/protected', oidc.ensureAuthenticated(), (req, res) => {